Flow cytometry

 • Cell activation detection

-• HIV infection (diagnostics and therapy courses)
+• HIV infection (diagnostics and course of therapy)

 • Apoptosis detection (influence of drugs, e.g. after high-dose steroid therapy, after UVA or UVB irradiation)